edgedb/edgedb/docs/guides/cheatsheet/boolean.rst

 only*.
 The :eql:op:`??<COALESCE>` won't change that result because the result is already non-empty and so no coalescing will take place.

-Computables in shapes get evaluated *for each object*, whereas path expressions only produce as many values as are *reachable* by the path.
+Computeds in shapes get evaluated *for each object*, whereas path expressions only produce as many values as are *reachable* by the path.
 So when all objects must be considered, computed links and properties in shapes are a good way to handle complex expressions or